 The Naval Arctic Research Laboratory was given by the Navy to the National Science Foundation (NSF) in the 1980s.
 The NSF administers it specifically for research operations.
 Radford University researchers are joining researchers from all over the world who come to this polar research field site, which is remotely located with no connecting roads.

-The student researchers may be venturing further out onto the ice than they have ever done before for more individualized data collection using the sensors and research plan they developed during the fall seminar and spring couse.
+The student researchers may be venturing further out onto the ice than they have ever done before for more individualized data collection using the sensors and research plan they developed during the fall seminar and spring course.

 By collaborating with the Governor’s School, a magnet high school, a wide range of ages and backgrounds are able to contribute to the research.
 The two Governor’s School students are dual-enrolled in this class, and will work alongside Radford University students.
 The Governor’s School’s students must complete a rigorous and competitive review process before being invited to join the team of undergraduate researchers.